 A Community Arts Project by Thread and Press CIC and funded through the Stronger Together Fund provided by the East Riding VCSE network.
 FREE online and in-person and creative workshops for residents of the East Riding of Yorkshire

-PROJECT NOW COMPLETED - SEE OUR VIDEO TO FIND OUT MORE
+PROJECT NOW COMPLETED - WATCH OUR VIDEO TO FIND OUT MORE

 The Wish You Were Here project was created to help communities across the East Riding find safe and enjoyable ways to connect and ease social isolation.
-The project provides FREE workshops for residents across the county, to work on exciting, creative projects using a range of creative processes.
-Sessions will be run in-person* and online, or you can work on your own artwork independently at home to submit via email.
+The project provided FREE workshops for residents across the county, to work on exciting, creative projects using a range of creative processes.
+Sessions were fully delivered online, or participants could work on their own artwork independently at home to submit via email.

 • To create safe, supportive and creative environments and to allow participants to experience the positive benefits of creativity in supporting positive mental health